tamdimaano/Project2/content/posts/gabymovies.md

 Tim's comment: I'm glad you thought Puss in Boots was good.
 I heard many great things about it and am looking forward to seeing it!

+Stephen's comment: The Last of Us is currently my favorite show on TV!
+I am also about to start playing the video game and I'm super excited for that.

 ##### Gaby would recommend the movie Puss in Boots: The Last Wish the most as it appeals to the widest range of audience members.
 The lighthearted, animated film takes you on a colorful adventure with one of the most popular Shrek characters, Puss in Boots.